 Many of these listed books are modestly priced, and approximations are listed in parentheses.
 [Note: Some of the estimated prices for out-of-print items will undoubtedly be too low, given the changing marketplace.]
 As to finding the individual volumes, the two most likely places to obtain new or used copies would be Abebooks and Amazon.
 Most are readily available, even if a bit expensive.
 Developing an extensive personal reference library can become costly, and many of the finer, multi-volume editions may be beyond the budgets of most collectors.
 Still, it is important to know of their existence as reference sources.

 A few of the references are quite scarce, but are included for reasons discussed below.
 This list is unquestionably subjective, but I hope and believe it covers enough to get people started.
 I have intentionally ignored most of the resources available on the Internet, but there are a couple of general sites that I will mention, due to their scope and ease of use, as a supplement to the texts below.
 These sites are: Oddens' Bookmarks, Map History, and A Digital Travelers' Guide for Map Collectors.

 A. General Collecting

-Collecting Old Maps ($200 ) by Frank Manasek: Terra Nova Press, 1998 – This readable text is nearly requisite for anyone interested in collecting old maps, both as an introductory and a reference text.
+Collecting Old Maps (by Frank Manasek: Terra Nova Press, 1998.
+This first edition, now out of print, is quite expensive.
+A more affordable second edition is coming out This readable text is nearly requisite for anyone interested in collecting old maps, both as an introductory and a reference text.
 There are sections on terminology, old paper, building a collection, market factors and more.
-This is now out of print, hard to find, and prices have risen substantially.

 British Map Engravers: A Dictionary of Engravers, Lithographers and Their Principal Employers to 1850 ($130) by Laurence Worms and Ashley Baynton-Williams: Rare Book Society, 2011.
 This is a valuable and detailed reference tool.